Hilde Osland Showcases Curves In Red-Hot Crop Top & Tight Bike Shorts

 Blond beauty Hilde Osland seems to be enjoying the warmer temperatures in Australia.
-On Wednesday, she shared a couple of snaps that saw her flaunting her figure in a crop top and a pair of tight bike shorts while spending some time outside.
+In a couple of snaps shared on Wednesday, she flaunted her figure in a crop top and a pair of tight bike shorts while spending some time outside.

 Hilde’s outfit was a made from a deep red, textured fabric.
 The top featured short sleeves and a plunging neckline that put plenty of cleavage on display.
 The hemline cut off at her ribs, showing plenty of her growing baby bump.
 The shorts had a high waistline and fit her snugly.